We participate in affiliate programs, including Amazon Associates, and may earn commissions from qualifying purchases at no extra cost to you.

 Best for Homeowners

-Smart switches are ideal for permanent installations and whole-room control, especially in high-traffic areas.
+Smart switches are ideal for permanent installations and whole-room lighting control.

 Best for Color Lighting and Ambience

-Smart bulbs are the better option for color scenes, decorative lighting, and mood settings.
+Smart bulbs are the better option for RGB lighting, mood settings, and decorative scenes.

 Best for Families and Shared Homes

-Smart switches are usually more practical because they work like normal wall switches and are easier for everyone to use.
+Smart switches are usually more practical because they work like normal wall switches and feel more natural for guests and family members.

 Can You Use Smart Switches and Smart Bulbs Together?